 On our visit to the site, the image below captures all of what we were able to see.
 We saw Panel II with its four levels of pictographs, one on top of the other.
-About three feet to the left of this vertical panel is what Conway labels as Panel III, a lone thunderbird image, barely discernible.
+About three feet to the left of this vertical Panel is what Conway labels as Panel III, a solitary Thunderbird image, barely discernible.

-Panel I is not in the image, but to the right and down closer to the waterline.
+Panel I is not in the image but to the right and down closer to the waterline.
 Conway’s sketch of the image is accompanied by a quote from Joe Wabegijig of Manitoulin Island, who first saw the pictographs in 1901 when he was twelve.
-We learn of the Panel I image that “…there was a head with horns also marked in red.”
+We learn of the Panel I image: “…there was a head with horns also marked in red.”
 Conway notes that it is possibly a large head or mask but does concede that it may be something else entirely.

-This is the largest of the site’s panels.
-Dewdney comments only on the bottom image.
+While this is the largest of the site’s panels, Dewdney only comments on the bottom image.
 I count twelve lines in his sketch.
 As he mentions, an alternative explanation is of a canoe with riders, indicated by the vertical lines.
-I’d go with the canoe.
-A calcite vein interrupts the canoe but you can see the continuation on the bottom right of the image below with four more riders indicated.
+I’d go with the canoe interpretation.
+A calcite vein interrupts the canoe, but you can see the continuation on the bottom right of the image below with four more riders indicated.

-Above the canoe is an image which most will assume is that of the Christian cross.
-If it is indeed a cross then the question arises – is it really the Christian cross?
-Some have argued that it is an ancient symbol used by the Medewiwin, the exclusive society of Objibe “medicine men” to indicate the fourth degree of attainment.
-Others argue that the Medewiwin itself was a post-contact nativist response to the incoming Europeans and that it repurposed the Christian cross, a obvious power symbol to the Europeans, and gave it a Ojibwe-related meaning.
+Above the canoe is an image that most will assume is that of the Christian cross.
+If it is indeed a cross, the question arises – is it the Christian cross?
+Some have argued that it is an ancient symbol used by the Midewiwin, the exclusive society of Ojibwe “medicine men,” to indicate the fourth degree of attainment.
+Others argue that the Midewiwin itself was a post-contact nativist response to the incoming Europeans and that it repurposed the Christian cross, an obvious power symbol to the Europeans, and gave it an Ojibwe-related meaning.
 See here for further discussion of this contentious issue!

 This is unlikely.
 When you look for identical images at other Ojibwa rock art sites, you will find almost every example is painted above or below an animal image.
 This remains an intriguing and, as yet unexplained clue.

-In looking at it I thought that it looked like a stylized and simple representation of a bird, an eagle (a totem symbol) perhaps or even Animikii, the Thunderbird.
-As opposed to a simple “plus sign”, the image bulges in the vertical middle and the top of the vertical line seems to have a beak point to the right.
+In looking at it, I thought that it looked like a stylized and simple representation of a bird, an eagle (a totem symbol) or perhaps even the mythic Animikii, the Thunderbird.
+As opposed to a simple “plus sign,” the image bulges in the vertical middle, and the top of the vertical line seems to have a beak point to the right.
 So…star – plus sign – Christian cross – bird?
 Who can say!
-Dewdney does not comment on this image or the ones above it in this panel.
+Dewdney does not comment on this image or the ones above it in this Panel.

-Above the Animikii or cross image is what appears to be the rather rectangular and headless body of an animal.
+Above the Animikii or cross image is what appears to be an animal’s rather rectangular and headless body.
 At the rear is an upright tail.
 Conway identifies it as a dog.
 I thought it could be a crude representation of Mishipeshu, the underwater lynx.
 To the left of the raised tail of the animal is a remnant of what could be a canoe image.

-The zig zag lines at the very top of this small panel – well, again, who can say.
-In Dewdney’s sketch they appear as indistinct smudges.
-Of the jumble of lines Conway makes the following – a possible “shorebird track” and a canoe with paddler image.
+The zigzag lines at the very top of this small Panel – well, who can say.
+In Dewdney’s sketch, they appear as indistinct smudges.
+Conway makes the following of the jumble of lines: a possible “shorebird track” and a canoe with a paddler image.
 Bird footprints also appear at the Diamond Lake site.
 They may be statements of clan affiliation.
 What also appears at the Temagami-area site is the horned snake image.
-Perhaps the zig zag lines depicts a more horizontal version of the two-horned snake (Mishiginebig in Ojibwe) often depicted along with Mishipeshu.
-Its head and horns would be at the right side – i.e. the part of the rock painting that Dewdney did capture.
-It is the horned snake image at Diamond Lake in Temagami that I thought of as I tried to make sense of the zig zag lines here.
+Perhaps the zigzag lines depict a more horizontal version of the two-horned snake (Mishiginebig in Ojibwe) often depicted along with Mishipeshu.
+Its head and horns would be on the right side – i.e. the part of the rock painting that Dewdney did capture.
+I thought of the horned snake image at Diamond Lake in Temagami as I tried to make sense of the zigzag lines here.

 N.B.
 The analysis I provided above is likely off the mark!
 (Editor: Likely!
 Try 100%.
-While Animikii, Mishipeshu, and Mishiginebig are indeed figures from Ojibwe myth and were common subjects to be painted, the human mind has a knack for finding , even imposing, meaning and connection even on events and markings that have nothing to do with what the viewer wills them to be!
+While Animikii, Mishipeshu, and Mishiginebig are indeed figures from Ojibwe myth and were common subjects to be painted, the human mind has a knack for finding and often imposing meaning and connection, even on events and markings that have nothing at all to do with the story that the viewer creates!

-To the left of the vertical panel is a lone painting seen in the image below described by Dewdney as “our ubiquitous—though somewhat battered thunderbird“.
+To the left of the vertical Panel is a lone painting seen in the image below and described by Dewdney as “our ubiquitous—though somewhat battered thunderbird“.
 Looking at Dewdney’s sketch of the image, he was not able to capture much of it the day he was there.
 Perhaps the angle of the sun?
-Animikii’s body is a triangle shape; the beak on top faces to he right.
+Animikii’s body is a triangle shape; the beak on top faces to the right.

-Woodland caribou in Killarney?
-Conway includes interviews with a number of Ojibwe elders who have stories going back to the mid-1800’s when the caribou was in fact a part of the ecosystem of the area.
+But – Woodland caribou in Killarney?
+Conway includes interviews with a number of Ojibwe elders who have stories going back to the mid-1800s when the caribou was, in fact, a part of the ecosystem of the area.
 A reader of this post was kind enough to send me a photo of the Panel IV caribou head.

-The antlers are not as dramatic as those on the Quetico Lake caribou head but other aspects of the representation correspond.
-Conway’s book also includes photos of the rice paper drawings he made on site of the caribou head – and of an almost vertical ocher slash located above the caribou head.
+The antlers are not as dramatic as those on the Quetico Lake caribou head, but other aspects of the representation correspond.
+Conway’s book also includes photos of the rice paper drawings he made on site of the caribou head with an almost vertical ocher slash above the caribou head.

 The bottom of this slash may appear in the image below.

 And that is it for the Collins Inlet Pictograph Site.
 Here is an overview shot I took of the rock face with the various markings indicated.
-Missing from it are Panel I (somewhere to the bottom right) and Panel IV.
+Panel I (somewhere to the bottom right) and Panel IV are missing from it.
 (It is just to the left on the image I framed.)
-Already knowing that they are there will hopefully make it that much more likely that you will see them!
+Knowing that they are there will hopefully make it much more likely that you will see them!

 As indicated above, there is some minor evidence of graffiti a few feet to the left of (or west of) the Panel III Thunderbird image.
 You can see the initials J.P. in the middle.
 Just above them is the year number 1939 and more initials.

-Update: After looking over the photos I took at the site and taking into account information gleaned and received since our visit, I can now identify the four panels that Conway uses to discuss the site.
+After reviewing the photos I took at the site and considering information gleaned and received since our visit, I can now identify the four panels that Conway uses to discuss the site.
 I’ve left in some of the tree growth in the rock face on either end to help as initial markers as you hone in on the various panels.

 These pictographs face south and are quite exposed.
-Given all the human activity in the Inlet since they were painted here with the mixture of ground hematite and fish oil some three to four hundred years ago or so, it is nice to see that their presence has been respected by almost all non-Anishinaabe passerby going all the way back to Samuel de Champlain in 1615 (unless his trip down the Inlet pre-dated their painting).
+They were painted here with the mixture of ground hematite and fish oil some three to four hundred years ago.
+Given all the human activity along Collin Inlet since then, it is good to see that their presence has been respected by almost all non-Anishinaabe passersby going all the way back to the first French visitors in the area after 1615.

 Conway does record a brief statement by one elder from Manitoulin Island about a supposed attempt by Jesuit priests living in the Wikwemikong community – when is not stated – to erase one of the images –